-The Music Department works cooperatively with the College of Education and Social Services to offer a program in Music Education that leads to both a Bachelor of Science in Music Education degree and licensure for grades Pre K-12.
+The Music Program works cooperatively with the College of Education and Social Services to offer a program in Music Education that leads to both a Bachelor of Science in Music Education degree and licensure for teaching music, grades Pre K-12.
 The UVM Music Education program maintains an active presence on-campus as well as within Vermont and the northeast.
 Music Education students learn the musical and pedagogical skill and knowledge needed in today's classrooms.
 Learn more about the hands-on experiences of students in the B.S. in Music Education.

 Why teach music?

 For many musicians, becoming a choral, instrumental, and/or general music teacher in a pre-school, elementary, middle, and/or high school setting is a very rewarding career path.
 If you love music and want to share your enthusiasm and expertise with students, music education is the career for you.

 All students interested in majoring in music must pass an entrance audition on an instrument or voice and be admitted to the university.

 In addition, prospective music education students are encouraged to speak with the Music Education director, Andrea Maas (email), either on their audition day or over e-mail before joining the program.

 What courses will I take?